VIS-WA/FeBEx/README.md

 ## Project Development

 This repository was developed with assistance from AI tools (Claude Code).
 Implementation, testing, and evaluation remain the work of the project team.

-For detailed project history and development notes, see `misc/PROGRESS.md` and `misc/FeBEx_Implementation_Spec.md`.